If you have reached this page while trying to make sense of a loved one’s untimely passing, The Stoddard Firm is truly sorry for your loss.

 Just like in residential areas, gun violence is a serious problem on other types of property in Newnan.
 In 2022 alone:

 - In May, a man shot his fiancée five times, including once in the face, in their shared room at America’s Best Value Inn along the GA-29.
 He then ran down the road to the nearby Red Carpet Inn, where another woman let him into her room.
 A standoff ensued with police, and the suspect eventually surrendered to a SWAT team.
 The victim survived with a serious spinal injury.
+If you or a loved one has been affected by such incidents, consider seeking help from Atlanta brain injury attorneys.

 - That same month, a mass shooting threat was found written on a bathroom wall at Newnan High School.
 The school informed the authorities quickly, police patrolled the campus for the day, and no shooting actually occurred.
 However, this happened just a month after the Newnan High School prom, held at the College Football Hall of Fame, was cut short by a shooting at the nearby Waffle House.
 Five teens were injured.